Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image credit: manushot, Shutterstock

-If your pet hasn’t vomited for several hours, you can slowly introduce food with something bland like boiled rice.
-That can help with other digestive symptoms like diarrhea.
-It won’t aggravate his sensitive tummy so that he can keep foods down and avoid irritating his esophagus.
-Throwing up is hard on a dog.
-Anything you can do to prevent a recurrence will help him through the worst of it.
+If your pet hasn’t vomited for several hours, you can slowly introduce food with something bland like boiled rice with plain cooked chicken.
+That can help with other digestive signs like diarrhea.
+It won’t aggravate their sensitive tummy, as these are simple choices of protein and carbohydrates.

 Cocker Spaniel puppy eating dog food